danielnorberg/tako/README.rst

 Tako nodes in a cluster are organized into buckets and key/value data is then hashed into these buckets.
 The nodes in a bucket are mirrors.
 A only needs to communicate with its mirror nodes and nodes in its neighbor buckets.
 The number of neighbor buckets has an upper limit of couple of hundreds (depending on the hash configuration parameters) regardless of the size of the cluster, which  ensures that even for massive clusters of thousands or tens of thousands of machines, a node can keep persistent connections to its peers.

-Read Repair & Background Healing
+Read Repair & Background Repair
 --------------------------------
+Key/values are propagated and synchronized in the cluster as part of set or get operations.
 When receiving a request for a value, a node will query its peers for timestamps for that key.
 If any of its peers has data with a newer timestamp, it will fetch the most recent value from that peer, store it, distribute it to any peers that had older timestamps and return it.

-The background healing mechanism takes this a step further by simply providing a task that runs on every node and periodically iterating through all key/value pairs of node and applying the above read repair operation.
+The background repair mechanism takes this a step further by simply providing a task that runs on every node and periodically iterating through all key/value pairs of node and applying the above read repair operation.
 This eliminates the need to use separate logs to keep track of data to distribute and is very robust when compared to other replication mechanisms such as master/slave replication.
-As part of the background healing, key/values are also garbage collected.
+As part of the background repair, key/values are also garbage collected.

 Operation